docker/docs/content/desktop/use-desktop/resource-saver.md

 * When Docker Desktop enters Resource Saver mode, Docker commands that don't run containers (e.g., listing container images or volumes) do not necessarily trigger an exit from Resource Saver mode as Docker Desktop can serve such commands without unnecessarily waking up the Linux VM.
-On the other hand, running a container (e.g., via a `docker run` command on the CLI or via the Dashboard GUI) will necessarily cause Docker Desktop to exit Resource Saver mode and resume normal operation.

 * Resource Saver has higher precedence than the older [Pause](pause.md) feature, meaning that while Docker Desktop is in Resource Saver mode, manually pausing